 sedimentary rock: (geology) A rock made by the deposition of sediment (small bits of old rock).
 Examples: sandstone, siltstone, limestone and shale.

 shear stress: When something is being pulled one way on one side, and the opposite way on the other side.

 stress: Pressure applied to an area.
 The three types are tensional, compressional and shear.

 tensional stress: When something is being pulled apart.

 weathering: Breaking down of rocks, due to such things as water, wind, acid rain and plants.

 - Soapy Stress - Students experience the three types of material stress by breaking bars of soap (representing rocks) using only their hands.
 They see how these forces form, shape and move the rocks of our planet, and have real-world engineering implications.

-- Rocks, Rocks, Rocks - As part of a cavern design problem, student teams test rocks to identify and record properties such as luster, hardness and color.
+- Rocks, Rocks, Rocks: Test, Identify Properties & Classify - As part of a cavern design problem, student teams test rocks to identify and record properties such as luster, hardness and color.
 They classify the rocks as sedimentary, igneous or metamorphic.
 This activity targets grades 6-8, but can be adjusted as needed.

 So, why do we care about how rocks break?
 Rocks make up all of the earth's crust.
 It is natural for rocks to break, depending upon the stresses on them.
 When designing structures, engineers carefully examine the underground and above ground rocks before they build roads, homes or towers.
 How do we know if an area of land is safe to build around?
 Engineers identify rocks by close examination and testing samples under stresses.
 Since different rocks have different strengths, engineers can estimate how much stress a particular rock can handle.